 - In a large bowl, whisk together eggs, oil, and milk.

 - In another smaller bowl, whisk flour with baking powder, salt and pepper.
 Stir in quinoa.
 Pour this mixture into the wet ingredients and stir until combined.
 Do not over-mix.
 Add peas, spinach, dill, zucchini and feta.
 Stir until just combined.

 - Scoop into prepared muffin tins and bake for 30 minutes or until a toothpick comes out clean when poked in a muffin.

-Husband’s take: He really liked these too!
-I was a little unsure if he would because they are sort of unique, but he enjoyed them and has been reheating them for his breakfasts.
+Husband’s take: He really likes these too!
+I was a little unsure if he would because they are sort of unique, but he enjoys them and likes to reheat them for his breakfasts.

-Two-year-old’s take: She liked these a lot too.
-I think she loved that she could pick them up and eat them–very fun!
+Two-year-old’s take: She likes these a lot too.
+I think she loves that she could pick them up and eat them–very fun!

 Changes I would make: None are necessary.